“Without music, life would be a mistake” – Friedrich Nietzsche

 Skills and Knowledge

 Music is a universal language that embodies one of the highest forms of creativity.
 A high- quality music education should engage and inspire pupils to develop a love of music and their talent as musicians, and so increase their self-confidence, creativity and sense of achievement.
 As pupils progress, they should develop a critical engagement with music, allowing them to compose, and to listen with discrimination to the best in the musical canon.
 At Key Stage 3, the Music curriculum explores a wide range of genres through the act of performing, composing and improvising, as well as developing critical listening skills.
-In Year 7 we study traditional notation through practical and engaging activities.
-We investigate music from films to musicals and from African songs to the music of the 1950’s.
-In Year 8, we build upon the skills established in year 7 and start to play the keyboard; learning a variety of styles, from classical to folk songs, and medieval to Bhangra.
-In Year 9, we follow the path of popular music starting from the 12-bar blues to Reggae and from Rock to Protest songs.
+In Year 7 we study the Elements of Music, Keyboard and Ukulele skills.
+Moving into Year 8, we further develop Keyboard Skills whilst studying Classical Music, Theme and Variation, Dance Music and the music of Africa.
+In Year 9 we study the Blues, Reggae, the theory behind major, minor scales and their chords, as well as studying Music and Media: Films and Computer Games.

 Communication and Community